f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 DNS
 ===

-External **DNS Lookup Servers** and **Search Domains** can be configured.
+External **DNS Lookup Servers** and **Search Domains** can be configured in the **System Settings -> DNS** page.
 This will be required for things like automatic license activation, NTP server domain resolution, and iHealth integration and it is recommended to be configured.

 .. image:: images/initial_setup_of_rseries_platform_layer/image16.png
   :align: center